-Puerto Rico is relatively safe for visitors, sporting a lower crime rate than other cities in the United States and being one of the safest Caribbean islands.
+Puerto Rico is relatively safe for visitors, as it has a lower crime rate than many other regions in the United States.
+It’s one of the safest Caribbean islands.
 Much of the violent gun crime in Puerto Rico relates to drug trafficking and gang activity, which doesn’t usually affect travelers.

 The most common crimes in Puerto Rico are pickpocketing and robbery, which you can prevent by not leaving valuables visible in a car, keeping important documents at your hotel safe, not wearing expensive jewelry, and visiting beaches and attractions during the day.